-Nausea is a symptom that is characterized by a need to vomit.
-It can occur for many reasons, like due to pregnancy, from medication use or as a side-effect of chemotherapy.
+Constant nausea is a symptom that is described by a persistent feeling that you are going to vomit.
+It can occur for many reasons, like pregnancy, medication use or as a side-effect of chemotherapy.

 1. Pregnancy

-Many hormonal changes occur during pregnancy, like the increases of human chorionic gonadotropin (also known as hCG), estrogen and progesterone.
-These hormones stimulate changes in the body, like increased breast size, but they also cause adverse effects like an aversion to strong smells, dizziness and nausea.
+Many hormonal changes occur during pregnancy, like increases of human chorionic gonadotropin (also known as hCG), estrogen and progesterone.
+These hormones stimulate changes in the body, including increased breast size, but they also cause adverse effects like an aversion to strong smells, dizziness and nausea.

 Nausea caused by pregnancy mainly occurs between the 7th and 10th weeks, however it can last for longer.
 In some women, they may feel nausea right up to the end of their pregnancy.

-Labyrinthitis is an inflammation that occurs in the labyrinth. a structure in the inner ear.
-It can occur due to viral, bacterial or fungal infections or due to injury in the ear.
+Labyrinthitis is an inflammation that occurs in the labyrinth, a structure in the inner ear.
+This swelling can occur due to viral, bacterial or fungal infections or due to an injury in the ear.
 This condition can also be triggered by eating certain types of foods, or by taking boat or plane trips.
 Common symptoms include nausea, dizziness and ringing in the ear.

 Diagnosis for labyrinthitis is confirmed by a doctor by evaluating the patient’s health history and physically examining the inner ear.
 The doctor may also perform an audiometry exam.

-How to stop it: Treatment for labyrinthitis is prescribed by the doctor and usually involves a prescription for antiemetics to alleviate nausea and dizziness.
+How to stop it: Treatment for labyrinthitis is prescribed by the doctor and usually involves a prescription for nausea medicine to relieve nausea and dizziness.
 The doctor may recommend some diet changes, like avoiding food that promotes inflammation and dizziness, like sugar and alcohol.

 3. Gastroesophageal Reflux (GERD)